C4813/EVE-Trade-Tools-Reprocess-Trading/readme.txt

 All WordPress-side data created by this plugin: the `ett_rt_characters` user meta entry for every user, OAuth state transients, and ESI character cache transients.
 The external database managed by Price Helper is never modified.

 == Changelog ==

+= 1.2.0.2 =
+* Fixed: Changelog display in the ETT Price Helper Changelog tab stopped rendering after the first occurrence of `== ` anywhere in the content.
+The section-boundary regex now requires `==` to be at the start of a line, preventing mid-line substrings from truncating the output.

 = 1.2.0.1 =
 * Fixed: Private hub keys (e.g. `c-n4od`) were being overwritten to `jita` before the database re-validation ran, causing all private hub price lookups to return Jita prices instead of the correct structure market data.